Squirrel/OldSquirrelForWindows/specs/Installer.md

 The WiX install script is generated via a Mustache template, whose contents are primarily populated via the generated NuGet release package.
-WiX will end up installing `WixUI`, the latest NuGet package file, and a one-line RELEASES file (meaning that what WiX installs is technically a valid Shimmer remote update directory).
+WiX will end up installing `WixUI`, the latest NuGet package file, and a one-line RELEASES file (meaning that what WiX installs is technically a valid Squirrel remote update directory).

 ## WiX Engine Events and what we should do about them